-Regina Ombam, Deputy Director, HIV Investments, National Aids Council, Kenya
+Regina Ombam, Deputy Director, HIV Investments, National Aids Control Council, Kenya

 The annual number of HIV infections in Kenya peaked in 1995 and has since been reducing.
-Around 70% of funding for the HIV response is external, 16% from public sources and 14% from private sources.
-PEPFAR constitutes the largest share of the 70%.
-A possible donor withdrawal for Kenya is a matter of both generating adequate domestic revenue and building the appropriate mechanisms and institutions for smooth transition and sustainability.
+Around 70% of funding for the HIV response is external - 16% from public sources and 14% from private sources - and PEPFAR constitutes the largest share of the 70%.
+For Kenya, preparing for a possible donor withdrawal is a matter of both generating adequate domestic revenue and building the appropriate mechanisms and institutions for smooth transition and sustainability.

-The National AIDS Council in Kenya has done detailed analysis of possible sources for increased domestic financing as well as options for channeling of funds and purchasing of services, including the potential to set up a separate HIV fund.
-This was met with quite some resistance from different directions, both at sector level and from other programs.
+The National AIDS Control Council (NACC) in Kenya has done detailed analysis of possible sources for increased domestic financing as well as examining the options for channelling funds and purchasing services, including the potential to set up a separate HIV fund.
+This was met with quite some resistance from different directions, both at sector level and from other programmes.

-Although Kenya is not expected to transition from external aid for its HIV response in the near future, the country has seen a plethora of offers by different partners to help the country with planning for its transition and sustainability - in most cases these offers are not coordinated at all among partners and are being proposed without prior discussions with the government.
+Although Kenya is not expected to transition from external aid for its HIV response in the near future, there has been a plethora of offers by different partners to help the country with planning for its transition and sustainability - in most cases these offers are not coordinated among partners and are being proposed without prior discussions with the government.

-For the Government of Kenya transition and sustainability is first of all a matter of national ownership and therefore the Government would really like to be in the driving seat.
-These processes can be successful only if all stakeholders become part of them including different line ministries and sectors, civil society, providers both public and private and above all citizens concerned and all of these actors push hard for health for all rather than single programs
+For the Government of Kenya, transition and sustainability is first and foremost a matter of national ownership and therefore the government would like to be in the driving seat.
+These processes can be successful only if all stakeholders become part of them - including the different line ministries and sectors, civil society, both public and private providers, and above all, the citizens concerned - and push hard for health for all rather than focusing on single programmes

-There is need for accountable leadership to coordinate all these efforts, design an orderly transition process with emphasis on strengthening the capacity of institutions and optimally linking with the wider system.
-We look to WHO and WB to help us with the linkage to the national level system and strengthening institutions.
+Accountable leadership needs to coordinate all these efforts, and design an orderly transition process with the emphasis on strengthening the capacity of institutions and optimally linking with the wider system.
+We look to WHO and the WB to help us with the linkage to the national-level system and strengthening institutions.

-There were hopes that a new health financing strategy would help get everyone away from competing for their own earmarking, GFF was supposed to help move in this direction but progress has been slower than expected.
+There were hopes that a new health financing strategy would help deter competition for individual earmarking: the global financing facility (GFF) was supposed to help move in this direction but progress has been slower than expected.

-There is need to get better at thinking through political sequencing of reforms, often times there is an overemphasis on assessments and studies but too little thinking about a strategy for implementation.
+There is a need to get better at thinking through political sequencing of reforms; often there is an overemphasis on assessments and studies but too little thought about a strategy for implementation.

 The elephant in the room is that aid can be rent seeking, with vested interests.
-This underscores the need to focus on domestic finance and that a health finance strategy needs continued engagement and cannot be a zoom in and out activity.
+This underscores the need to focus on domestic finance and that a health finance strategy needs continued engagement and cannot be a zoom in-zoom out activity.

-Partner and regional perspectives
+3.3 Partner and regional perspectives

-Some of the first work on collaboration among stakeholders on transition and sustainability was started by UNAIDS and WB through the economic reference group on HIV (ERG).
-The experience and lessons learned from this group can give useful insights on the scope of work and modes of working for this working group.
+Some of the first work on collaboration among stakeholders on transition and sustainability was started by UNAIDS and the WB through the HIV Economic Reference Group (ERG).
+The experience and lessons learned from the ERG can give useful insights on the scope of work and modes of working for this working group.

-Such groups comprised of a mix of academics and professionals, from different agencies and countries can serve as important forums for different stakeholders coming together, discuss innovative ideas and develop a common understanding and coordinate to the extent possible.
-A mechanism for coordinating transition efforts among UNAIDS, GFATM, PEPFAR/UNAIDS was born out of ERG and this cooperation is continuing even after the end of the ERG
+Such groups comprise a mix of academics and professionals from different agencies and countries and can serve as important forums for different stakeholders coming together to discuss innovative ideas and develop a common understanding, and coordinate to the extent possible.
+A mechanism for coordinating transition efforts among UNAIDS, GF, PEPFAR/USAID was born out of the ERG and this cooperation is continuing even after the ERG has been terminated.